Where is David Dunn now?

 In February 2016 Dunn joined former side Blackburn Rovers as assistant coach of their under 23’s team.

-He worked alongside former Rovers team-mate Damien Johnson who is currently the side’s lead coach.
+He worked alongside former Rovers team-mate Damien Johnson who is the side’s lead coach.

 After Owen Coyle left as manager in February 2017, Dunn found himself promoted to first team coach as part of new manager Tony Mowbray’s new look coaching team.

-He was in this role until the end of the season when he returned to his role with the under 23’s.
+He was in this role until the end of the season when he returned to his original position with the under 23’s.

 A successful season followed with Johnson and Dunn’s young Blackburn side and they won the Premier League 2 League Two title in May 2018.

-A month later, Dunn stepped down from his role because he felt that the rewards for all of the work he put into his coaching weren’t enough for him.
+A month later, he stepped down from his role because he felt that the rewards for all of the work he put into his coaching weren’t enough for him.

 He also wanted to enjoy his young family and concentrate on his other business interests which include a members only luxury lifestyle management company called Prestige Lifestyle.